 In the Amsterdam autumn, winter (and spring!), you need a café where you sink into a sofa and stare into a fire.
 You need a place to get warm.
 You need to listen to the sounds of crackling wood and smell that wonderful smell.
 You need an Amsterdam café with a fireplace.
 To help you out, here they are:

-To help you out: Here are 6 Amsterdam cafés with fireplaces.
+6 Amsterdam cafés with fireplaces

 Take the ferry to Amsterdam North to NDSM, enjoy the wonderful sights along this 15-minute boat ride and walk to Pllek.
-Pllek is Amsterdam’s new ‘creative hang-out’, located along the water IJ and so has beautiful views.
+Pllek is Amsterdam’s favourite ‘creative hang-out’, located along the water IJ.
+It has amazing views.
 In summer it functions as a city beach, in winter you can hang out indoors.

-3. Café De Wetering
+2. Café De Wetering

 5. The Lobby

 Many Amsterdam hotel lobbies have a fireplace, like the College Hotel and the Dylan Hotel, but the ambiance tends to be a bit stiff and the staff a bit cold at these places.

 But the best thing is the menu.
 On it are some very interesting comfort foods that you need in the Amsterdam winter, like wentelteefjes (the Dutch version of French toast), American pancakes and the reputed Flammkuchen, a pizza-like speciality from the Alsace region.